Intradistrict Transfer Request (ITR)

 - Applications may be considered for the following reasons:

-- Alternative placement per directive of the ACUSD/ACOE Board of Trustees, courts and/or state/county juvenile agencies.
+- Alternative placement per the directive of the ACUSD/ACOE Board of Trustees, courts, and/or state/county juvenile agencies.

 - Assigned placement through the special education program offices.